telefonicaid/iot-activation/docs/RaspberryPi_StarterKit.md

 #### Control your raspberry with a network cable

-if you prefer it is also possible to control your Raspberri pi connected to your pc via a network cable (Ethernet)
+If you prefer it is also possible to control your Raspberri pi connected to your pc via a network cable (Ethernet)

 [How to connect via Ethernet](SSH_Ethernet.md)